-CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient and maintainable and understandable code.
+CSS optimization is important because we, especially as individuals, don’t always write perfectly efficient, understandable, and maintainable code.

-Writing such code, quality code, however, is what makes us professionals.
+Writing quality code, however, is what makes us professionals.

-CSS optimization does not entail “everything” that can be done in CSS or through tools; it entails what makes it more efficient and maintainable and understandable while achieving a good balance.
+CSS optimization does not entail “everything” that can be done with a style sheet; it entails what makes it more efficient, understandable, and maintainable, while looking for a good balance.

-As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s not a bad idea if CSS is one of these things.
+As professionals, we benefit from doing one (or two, or three, but not eighty-five) things really, really well; as web developers, it’s a good idea if CSS is one of those things.

 It’s useful when we know our needs.

-It’s practical when we develop for the present.
+It’s sound when we develop for the present.

 It makes our work easier when we keep it simple.

-There’s nothing wrong with doing less work—by automating it.
+There’s nothing wrong with doing less work—by automating more of it.

 There’s nothing wrong, either, with not doing any work, of a certain type—by automating all of it.

-(There’s much wrong with not doing needed work because we haven’t yet automated it, perhaps.)
+(There’s much wrong with not doing important work because we haven’t yet managed or automated the unimportant work.)